darrenfishell/big-party/_portfolio/item3-non-wedding-fun.md

 caption:
   title: Non-wedding fun
-  subtitle: What to do when we're not getting married
+  subtitle: What to do when we're not getting married (or eating oysters, or dancing)
   thumbnail: assets/img/site-guide/head-beach.jpg

 #what displays when the item is clicked: